Stakhanov Ferroalloy Plant: History

 The decision to start construction was made in 1952.
 Construction took place during 1959-1962.
 The plant has eight ferroalloy furnaces with a capacity of about 2,000 tons per month each.
 The main products are: ferrosilicon, ferromanganese, and ferrosilicon manganese.
 Most of the company's products (about 75%) were exported from Ukraine.

 In 2011, SFP reduced the production of ferroalloys by 5.2% compared to 2010 - to 208.3 thousand tons.
 At the same time, the plant increased the production of ferrosilicon (in terms of 45%) by 6.8% - to 145.3 thousand tons, but reduced the production of silico-manganese - by 24.7% to 63 thousand tons.

 By the end of 2011, four Cypriot companies: Philex Investments Limited, Felicio Enterprises Limited, Kellton Enterprises Limited and Mercliston Limited, owned 24.4867% each, for a total of 97.9468% of SFP.
 The business of Stakhanov FP, Zaporizhzhia Ferroalloy Plant, Ordzhonikidze and Marhanets mining and processing plants is organized by PrivateBank (Dnipropetrovsk).
 Delivery of products was carried out to Alchevsk Metallurgical Complex.

-In 2018 during the russian occupation, the plant came under the external management of the South Ossetian company "Vneshtorgservice" run by Vladimir Pashkov and was named "branch № 13" Stakhanov Ferroalloy Plant of "Vneshtorgservice."
+In 2018, during the Russian occupation of Luhansk Oblast, the plant came under the external management of the South Ossetian company "Vneshtorgservice" run by Vladimir Pashkov and was named "branch № 13" Stakhanov Ferroalloy Plant of "Vneshtorgservice."
+At the same time, press reports said that as of July 2018 the plant operated a single furnace, producing ferrosilicon at around 1000-1800 tons per month.
+The product was then delivered to the (also Russian-held) Alchevsk Metallurgical Complex.